Porges/ways-to-play/src/games/kartu-lima/index.md

-A pair of top-ranking cards in one hand, i.e. a pair of any <span lang="jav-Latn">dika</span>, or the 9 of Strings or Coins, the 4 of Coins, or the old Thousand, is unbeatable if led, and is called a <span lang="jav-Latn">mraji</span>.
+A pair of top-ranking cards in one hand, i.e. a pair of any <span lang="jav-Latn">dika</span>, or the 9 of Strings or Coins, the 4 of Coins, or the Old Thousand, is unbeatable if led, and is called a <span lang="jav-Latn">mraji</span>.

 If the starting player has a hand with two pairs of <span